tc39/notes/es9/2018-03/mar-22.md

 DT: So the answer is in the rest of my proposal it turns out i'm happy to talk to you offline.
 I think of that as being stage 2 enhancements, which I is why we didn't try to address it before.

-DH: i'm fine with that, I just want to say that for stage-2 I don't know to block ???
-Ideally I would like to hear a polausibility ?? before I agree to something stage 3
+DH: I'm fine with that, I just want to say that for stage-2 I don't know to block ???
+Ideally I would like to hear a plausibility ?? before I agree to something stage 3

 I would need to hear more ...

-MM: We have two possibles anwser
+MM: We have two possible answers

 DH: happy to hear that.